If you’re an older homeowner and are ready to say goodbye to mortgage payments, you might consider letting your home’s equity finish off your loan.

-Reverse mortgages have gained a somewhat dubious reputation over the years, but they can be a useful financial tool for seniors when used appropriately, says David Johnson, associate professor of finance at the Maryville University in St. Louis.
+When used appropriately, reverse mortgages can be a useful financial tool for seniors, says David Johnson, an associate professor of finance at the Maryville University in St. Louis.

 A home equity loan in which the borrower is not required to make payments.
 The homeowner must be at least 62 years old.
-A reverse mortgage accrues interest and doesn’t have to be repaid until the homeowner dies or moves out of the house.
-The Federal Housing Administration, or FHA, calls it a HECM, for home equity conversion mortgage.
+The loan accrues interest and doesn’t have to be repaid until the homeowner dies or moves out of the house.
+The Federal Housing Administration, or FHA, calls a reverse mortgage a HECM, for home equity conversion mortgage.

-ADVISER SEARCH: Curious about reverse mortgages?
-Find a financial adviser today to help you make the right decision.
+Curious about reverse mortgages?
+Find a financial adviser to help you make the right decision.

 One of the most common reasons homeowners get a reverse mortgage is to pay off their existing mortgage so they have more income to work with, says Maggie O’Connell, who runs ReverseMortgageStore.com.